williamjacksn/zendesk-ansible-collection/README.md

 # zendesk-ansible-collection

-An Ansible collection for configuring with Zendesk
+An Ansible collection for configuring Zendesk